- Is it safe to travel in Kurdistan?

 Covid-19 has now become a thing of the past in Kurdistan and all activities have generally returned to normal.
 There are still some Covid related protocols in place to ensure the utmost safety of all guests.
 However, Kurdistan is now one of the few countries in the world that welcomes visitors from around the world.

 The Kurdistan Region of Iraq is one of the safest places to visit in the Middle East and is far safer than many major cities in Western countries as there is almost none of the common crimes such as muggings, rapes, and murders so common in many places.
 There have been surprisingly few major incidents since the war and no loss of foreign life.
 Kurdistan has its own security, military and police force and the autonomous government prides itself on its record of safety.
 The region is unlike the rest of Iraq (which the media normally focuses on) in this regard and is widely known in media and political circles as “The Other Iraq”.
 It has often been said that the Kurdistan Region of Iraq is safer than New York or London both of which have suffered enormous security problems in the past.
-It should also be noted that in Kurdistan personal attacks such as muggings etc. are virtually unknown.

 That said, Adventure Tourism is what the name suggests and common sense should always be used in this or any other country.
 Our company always provides its guests with a security briefing upon arrival and gives a few pointers to follow – such as following the instructions of your guide in case of emergencies.